zaphosting/docs/docs/css-gslt.md

 ---
 id: css-gslt
 title: "Counter-Strike: Source: Create a GSLT (Steam Game Server Login Token)"
-description: "Information about the creation and use of GSLT for Counter-Strike: Source server from ZAP-Hosting "
+description: "Information about the creation and use of GSLT for Counter-Strike: Source server from ZAP-Hosting"
 sidebar_label: Create GSLT
 services:
   - gameserver-css